aave/gho-core/docs/gho-stewards.md

 ### [GhoCcipSteward](src/contracts/misc/GhoCcipSteward.sol)

-This Steward allows the management of parameters related to CCIP.
+This Steward allows the management of parameters related to CCIP token pools.
 It allows the Risk Council to update the CCIP bridge limit, and to update the CCIP rate limit configuration.

 ### [GhoGsmSteward](src/contracts/misc/GhoGsmSteward.sol)